-During the quarter ending September 30, 2001, PG&E called a total of seven (7) OFO events.
-All of these were system-wide OFOs.
-During this quarter, six (6) OFO events were a result of high pipeline inventory and one (1) was the result of low pipeline inventory.
+During the quarter ending December 31, 2001, PG&E called a total of twelve (12) OFO events.
+All of these events were system-wide OFOs and all were a result of high pipeline inventory.
 There were no EFO events during this quarter and there were no "trimming", or receipt point capacity allocation, events.
 Table 1 provides a summary of each OFO event.

-PG&E's OFO Settlement was approved by the CPUC in Decision 00-02-050 on February 17, 2000.
+1 PG&E's OFO Settlement was approved by the CPUC in Decision 00-02-050 on February 17, 2000.
 The Settlement tariffs were effective April 1, 2000.

-&lt;sup>2 See Section C.1.f, page 5 of the OFO Settlement.
+2 See Section C.1.f, page 5 of the OFO Settlement.